What are the best of the best East Coast Road Trips?

 Florida to Maine

 This road trip takes you on a journey from the tropical beaches of Florida to the rocky shores of Maine.
 Along the way, you’ll experience everything the east coast offers.
-From the picturesque Appalachian Mountains to the lively big cities of Boston and New York.
+From the picturesque Appalachian Mountains to the lively big cities of Bean Town – one of the best nicknames for Boston and New York.

 You can see a wealth of sites along the way.
 You can stop at the Wizarding world or Harry Potter, do everything on your St Augustine itinerary, or take a side trip to Fort Lauderdale, Jekyll Island.
 And that is in Florida alone!